asparuhkostov/financial-app/README.md

 # About

-The purpose of this repository is to serve as a template or demo for a generic financials application, that allows for visualization and interaction of bank accounts, cards and payments.
+The purpose of this repository is to serve as a template or demo for a generic financials application, that allows for visualization of and interaction with bank accounts, cards and payments.

 ## Structure